A step-by-step guide to teach perspective-taking and social inferencing using storybooks during your speech-language therapy sessions

-As school-based speech-language pathologists, we have many students on our caseloads that need help with perspective-taking and social inferencing.
+As school-based speech-language pathologists, we have many students on our caseloads that need help with perspective-taking and social inferencing in speech therapy.
 Research shows that poor perspective-taking abilities can result in poor reading comprehension.
-I’ve also seen firsthand how difficulty with perspective-taking can cause students to misinterpret social situations, movies and videos, and to have a hard time in classes like Social Studies and Drama.
+I’ve also seen firsthand how difficulty with perspective-taking can cause students to misinterpret social situations, movies and videos, and to have a hard time with subjects like Social Studies and Drama.

 StoryWhys book companions are a great, low-prep way to teach your students about perspective-taking and the feelings vocabulary needed for this skill.
 You can find the materials to teach perspective-taking in both the both the comprehensive StoryWhys book companions, (which target many different language skills) as well as in the Spotlight Series book companions for Perspective-Taking and Social Inferencing.

 STEP 1: Print out the Feel/Think/Say pages, the Thoughts & Feelings cutouts, and the Feelings Thermometers and cut out the Thoughts & Feelings images.